Top 10 Decentralized Exchanges (DEX) in 2023

 Overall, MDEX should be on your radar for decentralized exchanges.
-Its ease-of-use and what it offers users has generated a growth unprecedented for any decentralized exchange.
+Its ease of use and what it offers users have generated growth unprecedented for any decentralized exchange.

 SushiSwap is first on the list of culinary-themed decentralized exchanges.
-If you’re a fan of sushi over unicorns, this may appeal to your senses more.
+If you are a fan of sushi over unicorns, this may appeal to your senses more.
 In any case, SushiSwap has a lot in common with Uniswap since it is a fork of Uniswap.

 Like Uniswap and its food counterpart in SushiSwap, BurgerSwap also provides swapping and a percentage yield from liquidity pools.
 What differentiates BurgerSwap are the rewards it gives for participating in governance.
 This means that if you are an active participant in voting where the protocol will head towards in the future, then you’ll be rewarded with BURGERs (not literal burgers) by BurgerSwap.
-A main selling point is its ‘democratized’ platform.
-Also, the fact that it’s on the Binance Smart Chain (BSC) and not on the Ethereum blockchain means that BurgerSwap will be having Bitcoin, ETH, BCH and XRP as BEP-20 tokens.
+The main selling point is its ‘democratized’ platform.
+Also, the fact that it is on the Binance Smart Chain (BSC) and not on the Ethereum blockchain means that BurgerSwap will have Bitcoin, ETH, BCH, and XRP as BEP-20 tokens.

 Although not as modern-looking as SushiSwap, Burgerswap is just as pleasant to look at as Uniswap.
-It naturally comes in dark mode and the options to the left side are clearly shown, from swap, to liquidity, to governance.
+It naturally comes in dark mode, and the options to the left side are clearly shown, from swap to liquidity to governance.
 The socials are also neatly provided.
-If you’re looking for cryptocurrency options outside of the Ethereum blockchain and an exchange that puts a heavy emphasis on governance, BurgerSwap may be your culinary DEX of choice.
+If you are looking for cryptocurrency options outside of the Ethereum blockchain and exchange that puts a heavy emphasis on governance, BurgerSwap may be your culinary DEX of choice.